ibrahimadlani/sponsors-club-backend/docs/architecture/authentication.md

 ## JWT lifecycle

-- **Login** – `POST /api/users/login/` delegates to SimpleJWT's `TokenObtainPairView`, issuing `access` and `refresh` tokens when the email/password pair is valid.
+- **Login** – `POST /api/users/login/` hits `TokenObtainPairWithProfileView`.
+On success it issues an `access` and `refresh` token pair enriched with identity claims (see below).
-- **Refresh** – `POST /api/users/refresh/` exchanges a valid refresh token for a new access token via `TokenRefreshView`.
+- **Refresh** – `POST /api/users/refresh/` exchanges a valid refresh token for a new access token using Simple JWT's `TokenRefreshView`.
-- **Revocation** – There is no server-side blacklist; clients should drop refresh tokens on logout or rely on their expiry window.
+- **Logout** – There is no server-side revocation list; clients should discard refresh tokens or wait for them to expire.

-Tokens are standard SimpleJWT payloads, so extra claims can be injected later without touching local code.
+### Custom access-token claims
+- `email`, `prenom`, `nom`, and `role` for identity.
+- Optional `plan` when the user has an associated subscription plan hint.
+- `agent_has_athlete` for agents managing at least one athlete.
+- `collaborator_has_org`:
+  - Agents receive `false` unless they are also collaborators (claim omitted in that case).
+  - Collaborators receive a boolean based on membership.

 ## Self-service endpoints

-- **`GET /api/users/me/`** – Returns the authenticated user. `PATCH`/`PUT` accepts `MeUpdateSerializer`, which updates contact fields and toggles the agent profile's self-representation flag when provided.
+- **`GET /api/users/me/`** – Returns the authenticated user. `PUT/PATCH` accepts `MeUpdateSerializer`, updating contact details and `AgentProfile.is_self_represented` when supplied.
-- **`GET /api/users/me/roles/`** – Aggregates roles via `RolesDataBuilder`, exposing agent profile details plus a list of organisation collaborations (id, name, role).
+- **`GET /api/users/me/roles/`** – Uses `RolesDataBuilder` to return `is_agent`, a summarised `agent_profile`, the first organisation collaboration, and a list of all collaborator organisation IDs.
-- **`GET /api/users/me/entitlements/`** – Calls `feature_status_for_user` to enumerate feature gates, returning the account type, grant status, upgrade links, and recommended plans.
-This powers in-app upgrade prompts.
+- **`GET /api/users/me/entitlements/`** – Calls `feature_status_for_user` to enumerate every feature requirement for the current account type, including grant status, recommended plans, and upgrade URLs.
+Downstream apps use this data to surface upgrade CTAs.

-All three endpoints require authentication and are safe to call with either session cookies or bearer tokens.
+All endpoints require authentication and support both cookie and bearer auth.

-## Account roles & permissions
+## Role derivation & entitlements

-Role data and entitlements are additive: registering as an agent automatically provisions the agent profile, while collaborator roles derive from `organisations.Collaborator` memberships.
-Entitlements read subscription metadata from the payments subsystem so downstream apps (messaging, follows, contracts) can block actions when a plan is insufficient.
+Roles are additive: registering as an agent creates the agent profile, while collaborator roles stem from `organisations.Collaborator` records (ownership, membership) created via the organisations app.
+Entitlements read subscription metadata from the `payments` app to decide whether operations such as messaging, follows, or contract workflows should proceed.